Priya-C-016/Trash-Classification-Model/README.md

 - [ ] Improve model accuracy with **transfer learning** (e.g., MobileNet, ResNet)
 - [ ] Build a **mobile-friendly version** using TensorFlow Lite

 ---

-## 🤖 Deployment

-Coming soon! 🚀
-The model will be deployed using a lightweight **Streamlit web app** to allow users to upload images and view predictions in real time.

----